fisher-alice/johnny-five-wiki/Expander.md

   - `GROVEPI`
 - To add "Ping Read" capabilities (`Proximity` instances for HCSR04, Ultrasonic Ping, Parallax Ping, etc.) to your Raspberry Pi project, use:
   - `GROVEPI`
+- Control a shift register as a "sub" board, use:
+  - `74HC595`

 Supported Expanders: